MPI¶

 Message Passing Interface (MPI) is a standardized and portable communication protocol designed for parallel computing.
 For MPI to optimally work across a compute cluster, it must be able to communicate with the Network Interface Cards (NICs) and Switches.
 Isambard-AI is an HPE Cray EX system and Isambard 3 is a HPE Cray XD system, both based on the Slingshot 11 (SS11) interconnect.

-For MPI to run on Isambard-AI or Isambard 3 it first needs to communicate with the standardised Fabric API provided through the libfabric
+For MPI to run on Isambard-AI or Isambard 3 it first needs to communicate with the standardised Fabric API provided through the libfabric module and libraries. libfabric will translate MPI commands to the Slingshot drivers.

-Don't use mpirun
+Don't use mpirun or mpiexec

-.
-This is so you can provide the correct PMI type with the --mpi
+To execute your mpi_app you will have to implicitly launch it with srun as opposed to mpirun or mpiexec.
+This is so you can provide the correct PMI type with the --mpi flag.

-MPI Types¶
+MPI Types

 Isambard supercomputers are built by HPE Cray and are based on the Slingshot interconnect.
+MPI is provided by the cray-mpich module and is loaded as part of the Cray Programming Environment (PrgEnv).
+MPICH is the Default MPI implementation.

-For instance, you can list the modules after loading the Cray Programming Environment (CPE) or PrgEnv-cray
+For instance, you can list the modules after loading the Cray Programming Environment (CPE) or PrgEnv-cray:

 $ module list